gloriadesideri/Claimify/README.md

 # Claimify
-This repository contains the code for the Claimify project.The goal fo the project is perform an analysis of the AVeriTec dataset, collecting claims and their veridicity.<br>
+This repository contains the code for the Claimify project.
+The goal fo the project is perform an analysis of the AVeriTec dataset, collecting claims and their veridicity. <br>
+The link to the dataset can be found [here](https://fever.ai/dataset/averitec.html).
+The link to the original paper can be found [here](https://arxiv.org/abs/2305.13117).
 ## Installation
 In order to properly run this project, you need to build a conda environment with the following packages:
 ```bash